 An excess is the amount for which you are personally, financially responsible in the event of a claim.
 Some sections of our policies have a £50 per person excess - this can be waived by purchasing an Excess Waiver Option (not available on Gap Cover).
 A higher excess of £200 will apply to any claim under the Medical Emergency and Repatriation Service section, where you have been taking part in Special Sports and Activities, this higher excess cannot be removed or reduced by use of the EHIC, or by purchasing the Excess Waiver Option.
 Under our Annual Prestige Policy the £50 excess only applies to the Personal Baggage and Money sections.

-Our Annual Prestige, Gap, Select and Single Trip policies will cover involuntary denial of boarding on scheduled flights.
-This means that in the event you have checked-in, or attempted to check-in, and you are involuntarily denied boarding as a result of overbooking, we will pay your costs incurred between the original scheduled flight departure time and your actual departure time, in respect of restaurant meals and refreshments consumed up to £100.
-If you are delayed for more than 6 hours, we will pay your costs for a further £300 in respect of hotel accommodation used, and/or restaurant meals and refreshments consumed.
+Our Annual Prestige, Gap and Select policies will cover involuntary denial of boarding on scheduled flights.
+This means that in the event you have checked-in, or attempted to check-in, and you are involuntarily denied boarding as a result of overbooking, we will pay your costs incurred between the original scheduled flight departure time and your actual departure time, in respect of restaurant meals and refreshments consumed up to £350.

 Does American Express provide Travel insurance for pre-existing medical conditions?

 We are able to provide cover for many pre-existing medical conditions, subject to medical screening.
 Medical screening can be completed online as part of the quote process.